8/05/1971: American Airlines Places DC-10 into Service

 Cross

-DALLAS — Today in Aviation, American Airlines (AA) operated the first passenger flight of the McDonnell Douglas DC-10 (N103AA) in 1971.
+DALLAS — Today, in 1971, American Airlines (AA) operated the first passenger flight of the McDonnell Douglas DC-10 (N103AA).
 The inaugural flight was a round trip between Los Angeles (LAX) and Chicago (ORD).

 The type was dubbed the "Luxury Liner."
 AA was the launch customer, along with United Airlines (UA).
 The former initially ordered 25, with options on a further 25 on February 19, 1968.